Jobscan's Guide to Resume FormatsEverything you need to know about resumes formats to standout to recruiters and make it past ATS

 Why Your Resume Format is Important

 The format of your resume is just as important as the information you put in it.
-Resume formats determine the way a recruiter or hiring manager perceives you, and how the ATS parses each section included in your resume.
+Resume formats can determine the way a recruiter or hiring manager perceives you, and more importantly how the ATS parses each section included in your resume.
 Your resume format is the first quick impression of you both personally and professionally.

 Types of Resume Formats

 There are three main types of resume formats: chronological, functional and hybrid (also called combination).
 Each resume format has a specific purpose and highlights different parts of the candidate's professional history.

 The chronological resume format is the most traditional format.
 It is also widely preferred by recruiters and hiring managers because it lays out the job seeker’s experience in a clear, orderly manner.
 While it is called “chronological” this format lists experience and education in a reverse-chronological order, with the most recent first.
 For example, if you have your master’s degree, it should be listed above your bachelor’s degree since it happened most recently.
 This reverse-chronological order makes it easy for the potential employer to see your highest level of achievements and most recent job titles first.

 The chronological resume format accommodates most industries because it has a traditional, and often times basic layout.
 It puts a heavy focus on dates and growth in your career.
 More than the other types of resume formats, this format holds the job seeker’s employment history in high regard.
 It is also the most straight-forward, and therefore, the easiest for the recruiter or hiring manager to digest.
 They will rarely take the time to hunt through a resume to find the information they are looking for if it's not readily visible.